TL;DR · Key Takeaways

 Physical Intelligence pi0.6

-Architecture: RECAP three-stage self-improvement pipeline, 2x throughput over pi0.5.
+Architecture: RECAP three-stage self-improvement pipeline with diffusion policy action heads, 2x throughput over pi0.5.

 Key specs: